SS Santa Paula (1916)

-Santa Paula again sailed to Marseilles between 21 November and 14 January 1919, this time with supplies for US forces still in France.
+Santa Paula again sailed to Marseille between 21 November and 14 January 1919, with supplies for US forces still in France.
 She was then transferred to the Cruiser and Transport Force.
-In late January transported American troops home from France and would make four more round-trip voyages from New York to Brest Bordeaux, and St. Nazaire between 22 March and 1 August.
-When the last of these voyages ended at New York, the ship was turned over to the custody of the Commandant, 3d Naval District and was decommissioned on 21 August 1919 and simultaneously returned to the Grace Line.
+In late January, American troops home from France and would make four more round-trip voyages from New York to Brest Bordeaux and St. Nazaire between 22 March and 1 August.
+When the last of these voyages ended at New York, the ship was turned over to the custody of the Commandant, 3d Naval District, and was decommissioned on 21 August 1919 and simultaneously returned to the Grace Line.

 Santa Paula resumed service for the Grace Line.
-By 1925 the intracoastal service had become unprofitable.
-The American-Hawaiian Steamship Company however was seeking to expand its Pacific service and negotiated the purchase of six ships, including Santa Paula, from the Grace Line.
+By 1925, the Intracoastal service had become unprofitable.
+However, the American-Hawaiian Steamship Company sought to expand its Pacific service and negotiated the purchase of six ships, including Santa Paula, from the Grace Line.
 She was renamed SS Montanan (American-Hawaiian's first SS Montanan had been sunk in World War I) and entered Pacific intercoastal service for her new owners.
-During her inter-war service she carried goods from Los Angeles and San Francisco to the Canal Zone and also made coastal voyages.
+During her inter-war service, she carried goods from Los Angeles and San Francisco to the Canal Zone and also made coastal voyages.